 After the short walk, we were surprised by a large stone mount peeking through the branches of the huge trees.
-We walk a little faster then, eventually, the Phimeanakas revealed itself.
+We walk a little faster then, and eventually, the Phimeanakas revealed itself.

 When Aaron (one of my companions in our Indochina tour) noticed that the stairway was too high and too steep, he decided not to climb.
 He was probably tired for almost a half day of temple run in Siem Reap.
 He waited us in the ground while Roderick and myself explored the highest point of the temple.